RadioNinjaPirata/radioninjapirata.github.io/radio_trashmetal.md

-# Trash Metal
+# Thrash Metal

-Aren't you yet trashed enough?
-Trash yourself our with our **Trash Metal Radio**, it's aired, 24/7!
+Aren't you yet thrashed enough?
+Thrash yourself our with our **Thrash Metal Radio**, it's aired, 24/7!

 Our radios are dynamic playlists on Spotify that regenerate every 2h with 40 new songs; full discographies featured! <a href="/">Check out our project!</a>